ry4ngch/React-Boilerplates/README.md

 │   ├── components
 │   │   ├── Navigation
 │   │   │   └── Navbar.js            (Layout provided For Demo Purpose Only using Nav component)
-│   │   ├── Timeline
-│   │   │   └── Timeline.js          (This timeline component is part of Salient component and is under development)
 │   │   ├── Layout
 │   │   │   ├── Footer.js
 │   │   │   └── Header.js